daed5/serpmaster/Google Autocomplete API/README.md

 # How to Set Up and Use This Google Autocomplete API?

+To get started with this Google scraper, head to our pricing page and pick a plan.
+We’ll then send you your authentication details and you’ll be able to make your first request.

-For more information, please take a look at our [Full Walkthrough.](https://serpmaster.com/walkthrough/)
+For more information on using this Google Auto Complete API, take a look at our [documentation.](https://docs.serpmaster.com/docs/google-autocomplete-api)